icecube/icetray-public/icetray/resources/docs/i3podholder.rst

     dataclasses.I3Double
     dataclasses.I3String

-For the `I3Int` and `I3Double` types, they will automatically compare with normal `int` and `double` types in python, but will not automatically convert to the type.
+For the :cpp:type:`I3Int` and :cpp:type:`I3Double` types, they will automatically compare with normal :py:type:`int` and :py:type:`double` types in python, but will not automatically convert to the type.

+.. highlight:: ipythonconsole

 .. warning::

-    Be careful comparing I3Double with double in python, as certain values will not compare equal because of the way floating point numbers are represented.
+    Be careful comparing :cpp:type:`I3Double` with :py:type:`double` in Python, as certain values will not compare equal because of the way floating point numbers are represented.

     For example::